sergiocollado/potpourri/Notes_Nodejs.md

 # Starting:

-## Parts of an node.js applications
+## Parts of a node.js applications

  + **import required modules** -- We need to import the `http` module.
  + **create a server** -- a server objecto, that listen to client's requests (like a brownser).